EmpowerPlastic/empowerchain/docs/cli_docs/empowerd_start.md

       --wasm.memory_cache_size uint32                   Sets the size in MiB (NOT bytes) of an in-memory cache for Wasm modules.
 Set to 0 to disable. (default 100)
       --wasm.query_gas_limit uint                       Set the max gas that can be spent on executing a query with a Wasm contract (default 3000000)
-      --wasm.simulation_gas_limit string                Set the max gas that can be spent when executing a simulation TX --with-tendermint                                 Run abci app embedded in-process with tendermint (default true) --x-crisis-skip-assert-invariants                 Skip x/crisis invariants check on startup
+      --wasm.simulation_gas_limit string                Set the max gas that can be spent when executing a simulation TX --wasm.skip_wasmvm_version_check                  Skip check that ensures that libwasmvm version (the Rust project) and wasmvm version (the Go project) match
+      --with-tendermint                                 Run abci app embedded in-process with tendermint (default true) --x-crisis-skip-assert-invariants                 Skip x/crisis invariants check on startup
 ```